USCbiostats/fmcmc/README.md

-The `fmcmc` R package provides a lightweight general framework for implementing Markov Chain Monte Carlo methods based on the Metropolis-Hasing algorithm.
-This implementation’s main purpose lies in the fact that the user can incorporate the following in a flexible way:
+The `fmcmc` R package provides a lightweight general framework for implementing Markov Chain Monte Carlo methods based on the Metropolis-Hastings algorithm.
+This implementation’s main purpose lies in the fact that the user can incorporate the following in a flexible
+way:

 1.  **Automatic convergence checker**: The algorithm splits the MCMC runs according to the frequency with which it needs to check